rvsrvs/jasdev.github.io/_posts/2015-09-23-favorite-xcode-tweaks-and-plugins.md

 ## eppz!
 Theme

 My favorite theme by far has to be [eppz](https://github.com/eppz/iOS.Library.eppz_xCode).
 It is easy on the eyes and looks beautiful (used in the '*Before*' screenshot above).

+Tweaking eppz with Polychromatic was a bit tricky for me to get right.
+If you're interested, [here](/public/eppz!.dvtcolortheme) is my `.dvtcolortheme` file that you can import into Xcode by copying it to `~/Library/Developer/Xcode/UserData/FontAndColorThemes`.

 ## Replacement for the Default Xcode I-Beam Cursor